streamanalyze/sa.documentation/source/accessing-external-systems.html.md

 Wrappers make data sources queryable.
 Some wrapper functionality is completely data source independent while other functionality is specific for a particular kind of data source.
-Therefore, to share wrapper functionality Amos II contains a type hierarchy of wrappers.
+Therefore, to share wrapper functionality sa.amos contains a type hierarchy of wrappers.
 In this section we describe common functionality used for defining any kind of wrapper.\

 ### 6.3.1 Data sources

-Objects of type *Datasource* describe properties of different kinds of data sources accessible through Amos II.
+Objects of type *Datasource* describe properties of different kinds of data sources accessible through sa.amos.
 A wrapper interfacing a particular external data manager is defined as a subtype of *Datasource*.
-For example, the types *Amos*, *Relational*, and *Jdbc* define interfaces to Amos II peers, relational databases, and relational data bases accessed through JDBC, respectively.
+For example, the types *Amos*, *Relational*, and *Jdbc* define interfaces to sa.amos peers, relational databases, and relational data bases accessed through JDBC, respectively.
 These types are all subtypes of type *Datasource*.
 Each *instance* of a data source type represents a particular database of that kind, e.g. a particular